Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_fundamental-concepts.rst

 To represent vectors by columns of their coordinates and linear transformations by matrices, one has to impose an order on basis vectors and, consequently, on coordinates.
-This motivates to the following modification of the definition of basis.
+This motivates the following modification of the definition of basis.

 ..
 Given a basis :math:`\,B\,` in the above sense,